 - Storage Bins You can find great storage bins just about everywhere.
 I usually purchase from Target, IKEA, The Container Store, or discount home stores such as Homegoods or At Home.

-First of all, remember that Pinterest is a great place to find inspiration, but you often need to modify to make what you see work.
-Remember that not all projects on Pinterest are for amateurs or beginners.
+The best place to find inspiration for an organization project is Pinterest.
+Remember that while Pinterest is a great place to find inspiration, you often need to modify to make what you see work.
+It is important to realize that many projects on Pinterest are not for amateurs or beginners.
 Many of the people who post on Pinterest are experts in their field and they have tools and resources that you may not.
 There is a reason why there are websites dedicated to Pinterest fails.
 They happen all the time!
 If you feel like a project that you want to try is out of your ability then find someone who can do it.
 A friend, a spouse or an expert in the field such a contractor or home organizing specialist.

 Remember that everyone’s home is different